 The forest cover type is defined as the area on river terraces and large and small islands within the floodplain that have sufficient substrate over ground water to allow root development and sufficient aeration.
 Where the land cover transect crosses through the forest cover type, a point-centered-quarter plot will be established every 200 meters (Laycock and Batcheler, 1973).
 The first plot will be established a minimum of 50 meters in from the edge of the forest cover type to avoid edge effect and there will be no plots when the forest does not cross the land cover transect for a length longer than 100 meters.
-The exact location of the point-centered-quarter plot will be determined in the field.
 In addition, two forest step-point transects will cross at right angles to each other, centered on the point-centered-quarter plot, and extending in the four cardinal directions.
-Each forest transect will be 50 meters in length and a step-point sample will be taken every 2 meters for a total of 25 hits per transect and a total of 50 hits per point.
+Each forest transect will be 50 meters in length and a step-point sample will be taken every 2 meters for a total of 25 hits per transect and a total of 50 hits per plot.